-Inspection is an integral practice to GCC's successful Good Housekeeping & Pollution Prevention Program.
+Inspections are an integral practice to GCC's successful Good Housekeeping & Pollution Prevention Program.
 The inspection process identifies any items or areas of concern where pollutants have potential to be exposed to precipitation and subsequently discharged to downstream surface waters.
 If a good housekeeping issue is identified during an inspection, corrective action should immediately be taken to reduce the risk of pollution or contain an existing spill before it reaches the stormwater system.

-The SWPPP Inspection Form for inspecting current activities on the GCC campus is incorporated via reference.
-The Facilities Director or designee shall use this form during inspections as part the annual SWPPP inspection that is required by the General Permit.
-The inspection serves not only to identify potential issues, but also as documentation that shows GCC is actively working to prevent illicit discharges in conformance with the General Permit.
-The General Permit requires an annual SWPPP inspection for the campus; however, because Good Housekeeping & Pollution Prevention plays an integral part in daily operations and is often the first means to prevent pollutants from entering waterways, it is recommended that facilities be visually inspected on a regular basis.
-The operations staff responsible for the inspection should use the SWPPP Map and SWPPP Inspection Form together during annual site inspections.
-Completed inspection forms shall be kept on record for three years.
+The SWPPP Inspection Form for inspecting current activities on the GCC campuses is incorporated via reference.
+The Director of Facilities or designee shall use this form during inspections as part the annual SWPPP inspection that is required by the MS4 Permit.
+The inspection serves not only as a means to identify potential issues, but also as documentation that shows GCC is actively working to prevent illicit discharges in conformance with the MS4 Permit.
+Completed inspection forms shall be kept on record for three years with the Director of Facilities or designee.